gbif/hosted-portals/getting-started/for-authors.md

 * The site will then be deployed (made available on the internet).

 This process can take several minutes.
 You can follow along by finding your site on [GBIF's build server](https://builds.gbif.org/view/Hosted%20Portals/).
+Your testing site is available at `https://hp-project-name.gbif-staging.org`.
+See also [Where can you see your changes](#where-can-you-see-your-changes)

 ## Edit an existing page
 Open the file `/about.md` and enter edit mode (the pencil icon).
 The page has two parts.